The Netherlands is famous for its cheese — and one of the best ways to experience it is by visiting a traditional Dutch cheese market.

 URL:Alkmaar kaasmarkt

-Gouda cheese is one of the world’s most famous and widely consumed cheeses.
+Gouda is one of the most famous cheese names in the world.

 Every Thursday